Johns Hopkins Ambulatory Tropical Medicine - Consultation Service

 Kawsar R. Talaat, MD, Assistant Professor of Medicine (Infectious Diseases)

-Megan E. Reller, MD, MPH, Assistant Professor of Medicine (Infectious Diseases)
+Megan E. Reller, MD, PhD, Assistant Professor of Medicine (Infectious Diseases)

 Clinical Program Coordinator